navin20/Deep-Learning-Term-Project/README.md

- ## Fine tune the model to the pretrained model by using  transfer learning technique
+ ## Fine tune the model to the pretrained model by using  transfer learning technique = as i said before this part using the pre trained mention below with freezing the last few layers and train the last few layers or 1 layer to make the current object detector  be familiar with the the pre trained model classes and what detects what since it has million of datas based on the coco datasets and many 1000 classes.